 - Elimination diet for food allergies - cut out common allergens such as wheat and all other grains containing gluten, and dairy

 - Supplemental bile salts and bile thinning agents as found in the gallbladder products.
-In particular I would suggest the 30 Day Gallbladder Solution to begin with and then follow with the Gallstone Kit.
+In particular I would suggest the The Starter Kit to begin with and then follow with the Fos Formula and Peppermint Oil.

 - Take care of health issues such as hypothyroidism, leaky gut and food intolerances before they have a chance to cause gallstones.

 (1)Torsoli A, Corazziari E, Habib FI, Cicala M. Scand J

 (2) The physicochemical basis of cholesterol gallstone formation in man William H. Admirand and Donald M. Small 1Boston University Medical School, Department of Medicine, Section of Gastroenterology, Boston, Massachusetts 02118

 (3) Friedman GD.
 Natural history of asymptomatic and symptomatic gallstones.
 Am J Surg 1993; 165: 399-404.

 (4) Nagase M, Hikasa Y, Tanimura H, Setoyama M, Kamata T, Mukaihara S, Maruyama K., Etiology of cholesterol gallstones., Gastroenterol Jpn.
 1979;14(1):40-7

 (5) Ruppin DC, Dowling RH.Is recurrence inevitable after gallstone dissolution by bile-acid treatment?
 Lancet.
 1982 Jan 23;1(8265):181-5.

 (6) Weinstein S, Lipsitz EC, Addoniziol L, et al. Cholelithiasis in paediatric cardiac transplant patients on cyclosporin.
 J Pediatr Surg 1995;30:61-4.